dadhi/dmax/req.md

 - If single target is specified, this means the second target will be default prop/default event of the current element.

 - No targets is the valid case if the curr element has a name attr, then this nsme will be used for signal.

-## Perf Note

-Do not use regexp, array includes and split.
-Use indexof and string iteration to find token boundaries.
-It is fine to use indexof multiple times for different chars (as we do not have indexofany).
-But remember that indexof is heavily optimized by v8.

 ## data-class